Graduation General Information

 You can order graduation announcements by phone at 1-800-424-1492 or order on-line at www.shop.jostens.com.

 If you are a native of a foreign country, please indicate which one.
-If you are interested in presenting your flag to the University during the graduation ceremony, please notify the Office of Academic Affairs at (910) 630-7031 prior to November 12, 2016 for Fall 2016.
+If you are interested in presenting your flag to the University during the graduation ceremony, please notify the Office of Academic Affairs at (910) 630-7031 prior to April 7, 2017 for Spring 2017.

 The University Seal